 - Day 4 (Tues Feb 18): Today we'll drive further east to visit the famed Vestrahorn Mountain for sunrise.
 This is often called the most beautiful mountain in Iceland!
 We will drive back to Vik to retire at our hotel for the evening.
 There will be several interesting glacier lagoons to photograph along the way.

 - Day 5 (Wed Feb 19): Today we start making our way back to Reykjavik along the famed Golden Circle.
 We will visit breathtaking waterfalls, like Oxarafoss, Bruarfoss and Gullfoss along with the famous Geysir and Kerid Volcanic Crater.
 We say our final goodbyes after our group dinner.
 Overnight accommodations in Reykjavik.

 $3150/person + Tax

-- 4 Nights Lodging and Breakfast.
+- 5 Nights Lodging and Breakfast for the nights of Feb 15th-19th.
 Price is based on single occupancy. $250/person discount can be applied for double occupancy.

 - Photography guiding and instruction throughout the trip.

 - Airport Transfers at the end of the workshop.

 Trip Does NOT Include:

 - Airport transfers into Reykjavik at beginning of workshop.

 - Meals, beverages, and snacks with exception of hotel breakfasts and opening and farewell dinners.